 When the last flight of birds

-I remember so well every word that Jon* said.’
+I remember so well every word that you said.’

 - The Jerusalem Bible, New Testament.

 Religion was hugely formative throughout Hannah Frank’s life.
 As a member of the Glasgow committee of the Friends of the Hebrew University, she often donated sculptures and drawings to help in fundraising appeals.
+Although in Judaism the New Testament is not traditionally read, she read the Old Testament principally for its poetry, therefore we can guess that her interest in the New Testament was probably for this same reason.
 Drawings similar to the ones in the collection were used to illustrate newsletters of the Scottish Jewish Archive centre.
 Job and Purim Carnival are both notable examples from the GWL collection of her Jewish heritage influencing her work.

 - Thomas Bulfinch, The Age of Fable, (First edition 1855).